StubbornDeer/enum-hugo-blog/content/posts/my-first-post.md

 ---
-title: How to beat your competitors: a really untapped area
+title: "How to beat your competitors: a really untapped area"
 date: 2023-05-25
 tags: ["business", "startups"]
 image : "/img/posts/img-2.jpg"